jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Dynamic Data.md

 # Dynamic Data

-Apps need data, while <a href="https://docs.jigx.com/examples/static" target="_blank">Static data</a> allows you to add static or testing data into a jig it is very limiting, and you will want access to a database for data.
+Apps need data, while [static](https://docs.jigx.com/examples/static) allows you to add static or testing data into a jig it is very limiting, and you will want access to a database for data.
 Jigx **Dynamic Data** is a built-in database used to create, read, update, and delete data in an app.

 The underlying data store for Dynamic Data is a NoSQL store.
 This means that each record can have its own field structure, and you can add or remove any fields on a per-record basis.
 Only the id column is a system column and cannot be changed or removed from the record.